-ITC works for improving lives and landscapes through execution of various projects, each project1 being unique as the context of communities and geographies differ and thus the purpose of project is also designed accordingly.
-While the projects are unique from each other, the specific themes are implemented as programmes2 which are across geographies and contextualised to the needs of the catchments which is an outcome of ITC's learnings over a period of time.

-So, it is important to evaluate projects in specific and the programme as a whole, in terms of direct impacts resulting from each of the themes and its impact on the communities.
+ITC works for improving lives and landscapes through execution of various projects wherein project is individual agreement with implementing agency and is a combination of one or more theme, districts and geographies.
+Each of the project is unique as the context of communities and geographies differ and thus the purpose of project is also designed accordingly.
+While the projects are unique from each other, the specific themes implemented as part of project are mostly standardised across ITC which is as an outcome of ITC's learnings over a period of time.
+Hence it is important to evaluate programmes both in terms of direct impacts resulting from each of the theme and the impact on communities from the programme as a whole.
+For eg: Same household might have been covered under agriculture, watershed and livelihood improvement etc. or under women SHG, Vocation Skill Development and Sanitation improvement etc. Agency also need to provide recommendations if any for improving the programmes